PyPSA/atlite/paper/paper.md

 # Summary
 <!-- Change whatever you want -->

 Renewable energy sources build the backbone of the future global energy system.
-For a sucessful energy transition it is crucial to rigorously analyse the weather-dependent energy outputs of eligible and existent renewable resources. atlite is an open python software package for retrieving reanalysis weather data and converting it to potentials and time series for renewable energy systems.
+For a successful energy transition it is crucial to rigorously analyse the weather-dependent energy outputs of eligible and existent renewable resources. atlite is an open python software package for retrieving reanalysis weather data and converting it to potentials and time series for renewable energy systems.
 Based on detailed mathematical models, it simulates the power output of wind turbines, solar photo-voltaic panels, solar-thermal collectors, run-of-river power plants and hydro-electrical dams.
 It further provides weather-dependant projections on the demand side like heating demand degree days and heat pump coefficients of performance.

 # Statement of need